On This Page[Hide][Show]

 - Leadership or management experience.

-- Exceptional communication skills, both written and verbal.
+- Exceptional communication skills, both written and oral.

-- Strong team-building skills and ability to motivate others.
+- Strong team building skills and ability to motivate others.

-- Team-player mindset and willingness to collaborate.
+- Team player attitude and willingness to collaborate.

 Peter F. Drucker wrote perhaps the seminal book on management, The Effective Executive, in 1967.
 When asked how he defined the term executive, Drucker was quoted in a Fast Company article titled “Who Is an Executive?” as saying: